nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-31-industry_statistics_for_llcs.md

 ---
-title: "37+ Industry Statistics for LLCs to Help You Know Where the Money is at"
+title: "37+ Industry Statistics for LLCs | Follow the Money"
 layout: post
 date: 2023-10-31
+update_date: 2024-03-31
 author: jack_nicholaisen
 summary: "When it comes to LLCs, industry matters.
 Learn about the top sectors for LLC success and how to avoid common mistakes."
 thumbnail: /images/posts-headers/llc-industry-statistics-header.png